mjbradvica/MediatorBuddy/README.md

 #### Using A Different Error Route

-The base controller uses the default MVC error route of "Error" for the action, and "Home" for the controller name.
+The base controller uses the default MVC error route of "Error" for the action and "Home" for the controller name.
 To use a different route, pass the desired parameters to the base class.

 ```csharp
 public class MyController : MediatorBuddyMvc